kjaisingh/ML-for-High-Schoolers/README.md

 # A High School Student's Guide to learning Machine Learning and Artificial Intelligence
-Being a high schooler myself and having studied Machine Learning and Artificial Intelligence for a year now, I believe that there fails to exist a learning path in this field for High School students.
+Being a high schooler myself and having studied Machine Learning and Artificial Intelligence for a year now, I believe that there fails to exist a learning path in this field * for High School students *.
+However, it can be used by any beginner entering the field.
 This is my best attempt to create one.

 I spent a couple of holidays in Grade 11 (Junior year) studying this field every day, and its been one of the best decisions of my life - I learnt an endless amount.
 I continue to spend around an hour every day understanding this field, be it watching Youtube videos or undertaking projects.